 In a shocking non-twist, Russian salad did come from Russia after all!

-The original “Russian salad” was created by the chef Laurence Olivier who worked at the prestigious Hermitage Restaurant in Moscu at the turn of the 19th Century.
-The original Olivier salad (as it is known in many countries) did not contain mayo, but a signature dressing that is now lost in time, it also contained cold cuts and lettuce.
+The original “Russian salad” was created by the chef Laurence Olivier who worked at the prestigious Hermitage Restaurant in Moscow at the turn of the 19th Century.
+The original Olivier salad (as it is known in many countries) did not contain mayo, but a signature dressing that is now lost in time, but almost certainly contained mustard and oil from Provence.